 The second Act opens with Horace, Alexandra and Birdie in the parlour.
-Horace is now in a wheelchair, and he has his safe deposit box on the table.
+Horace has his safe deposit box on the table.
 Birdie and Alexandra are playing the piano, and Birdie is reminiscing about playing music with Horace in the days before her marriage.
 Horace asks Birdie if Oscar has returned from Chicago, and she confirms he has and seems in good spirits.
 Addie comes in with cakes and wine, and Alexandra remarks how lovely it would be if it could always be just the four of them.
 Birdie continues talking of Horace's kindness to her when they first met, and hints that once he prevented Oscar from abusing her.